Aliases for CSNK2A1 Gene

 Casein kinase II is a serine/threonine protein kinase that phosphorylates acidic proteins such as casein.
 It is involved in various cellular processes, including cell cycle control, apoptosis, and circadian rhythm.
 The kinase exists as a tetramer and is composed of an alpha, an alpha-prime, and two beta subunits.
 The alpha subunits contain the catalytic activity while the beta subunits undergo autophosphorylation.
 The protein encoded by this gene represents the alpha subunit.
 While this gene is found on chromosome 20, a related transcribed pseudogene is found on chromosome 11.
 Three transcript variants encoding two different proteins have been found for this gene. [provided by RefSeq, Jul 2014]

 GeneCards Summary for CSNK2A1 Gene

-CSNK2A1 (Casein Kinase 2, Alpha 1 Polypeptide) is a Protein Coding gene.
+CSNK2A1 (Casein Kinase 2 Alpha 1) is a Protein Coding gene.
 Diseases associated with CSNK2A1 include Okur-Chung Neurodevelopmental Syndrome and Cardiomyopathy, Dilated, 1P.
-Among its related pathways are L1CAM interactions and NF-KappaB Family Pathway.
-GO annotations related to this gene include protein serine/threonine kinase activity and beta-catenin binding.
+Among its related pathways are Gene Expression and Signaling by GPCR.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is CSNK2A2.

 UniProtKB/Swiss-Prot for CSNK2A1 Gene